booleangabs/Halide-examples/README.md

-# Hyperion
+# Halide examples
-Image processing library written in Halide
+Image processing concepts and algorithms implemented in Halide